baudenam/FireMed-Baudena-et-al-2020-New-Phytologist/README.md

 # Code
 The code is provided in Fortran language.

-File "" is the main program file
+File "mainfire.." are the main program files

-File "" is the parameter file,
+File "parafire" are the parameter files,

+respectively for short-term and long-term experiments in the two folders.